contraction + expansion

 Something in me exhaled for the first time in years.

-You don’t need to be polished to be powerful.
-You just need to be willing to listen to the inner rhythm and trust that it will carry you toward the next true thing.
+If you are reading this and feeling your own contraction, know that you are not alone.
+You do not need to be polished to be powerful.
+You just need to be willing to notice the rhythm.
+To feel the wave, the swell, the pause, and trust that it will carry you toward the next true thing.